viralpoetry/alzheimer-password-generator/README.md

 - better parse url address (remove www, etc...)
 - change icon
 - create css for options page
+- focus cursor on the passphrase input
+- notify user (red alert) that the site is not using HTTPS instead of banning key generations...
 - show "Wait..." information when generating password...
 - generate random salt upon installation (but user can rewrite that value)
 - how to retrieve salt later?

+KNOWN BUGS:
+- send by Enter not working
+- some pages rewrite my dialog css...

 Version 2: